There could be as many as 6.3 billion mobile app users in the world in 2021!

 - Do the same for several apps which you identify as the main competition to compare their features against yours

 - Your feature columns should be worded so that each entry for each app can specify the degree to which that app satisfies that feature

 - Include the column for your app and competitors’ business models

 - Differentiator features – that is, features that your competitors do not have and your app does and

 - Gap features – the ones your competitors have, but your app doesn’t

-When marketing your app idea, communicate your differentiator features to your potential users.
-Also, try to improve your app idea by adding the gap features you lack.
+When marketing your mobile application idea, communicate your differentiator features to your potential users.
+Also, try to improve your application idea by adding the gap features you lack.
 Their absence might affect your app’s rating in the app store.

 Identify Your Revenue Channels